 Today’s Wonder of the Day was inspired by Mrs. Megan from woodbury, MN.
 Mrs. Megan Wonders, “How do you use an abacus?”
 Thanks for WONDERing with us, Mrs. Megan!

 What’s your favorite subject at school?
 Don’t say lunch or recess!
 Those are everyone’s favorites!
 When it comes to popular subjects, some students prefer English.
 Other students may like science or history.
 Kids with a head for numbers may find math to be their favorite class of the day.

-For example, the Sumerian abacus may have been the first abacus invented as early as 2700 B.C.
+For example, the Sumerian abacus may have been the first one.
+It was invented as early as 2700 B.C.E.
 Over time, versions of the abacus were used by the ancient Persians, Greeks, Romans, and Chinese.

 Have you ever used an abacus?
 If so, you know that beads can be moved to keep track of counted objects.
 More complex abaci can even help you add, subtract, multiply, and divide!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.W.4